dvavasour/Learning_Notes/DVA-C01/README.md

 - DynamoDB, Kinesis, SQS, SNS, SES, API Gateway and others.

 1,000 concurrent executions per second
-http 429 is limit exceded
+Maximum execution duration for request is 900 seconds http 429 is limit exceded
 Capacity is scaled from memory size
 Allow Lambda to access resources in a VPC: